Air Comfort Zones for Your Home and Business

 SOME COMMON CHALLENGES

-Air Stratification: One common challenge in maintaining comfort in multi-story homes is air stratification – warm air rising and cool air falling inside the home.
+Air Stratification: One common challenge in maintaining comfort in multi-story homes is air stratification, which is when warm air rises and cool air falls.
 If you have ever dealt with an upstairs that is uncomfortably warm while the lowest level feels cold, these are the effects of air stratification.
 A zoning system in the home can help to correct this situation by optimizing airflow to the areas where more conditioning is needed, while restricting air flow to areas that are already maintaining a more comfortable temperature.

 Lifestyles: As we transition through the stages of our lives, we tend to vary the way we occupy our homes.
 New babies, parents of grown children, and elderly parents in our home are key examples.
-In each case, the comfort needs of individual family members differ, as the lifestyles differ.
-Particularly infants or the elderly may need higher or cooler temperature conditions than other family members, and may spend the majority of their time in one area of the home.
+In each case, the comfort needs and lifestyles of individual family members differ.
+Particularly, infants or the elderly may need higher or cooler temperature conditions than other family members, and may spend the majority of their time in one area of the home.

 Adding On: As your home expands with the addition of more living areas, your old comfort system may find itself more challenged to keep pace with the extra space.
 Your old heating and cooling system may be unable to accommodate the new arrangement.
-A zoning system can facilitate air circulation to all area of the home, improving air quality in the home, by preventing stagnant air pockets in some spots.
+A zoning system can facilitate air circulation to all areas of the home and improve air quality in the home by preventing stagnant air pockets in some spots.

 Sun Exposure: The design of your home can have a direct impact on the performance of your comfort system.
 The number, size, and placement of windows can affect the temperature of the entire home.
 The temperature in sunny rooms can differ significantly from areas that are unexposed.
 Once the sun moves away for the day, a room with large or multiple windows can quickly cool off, necessitating your comfort system to work harder to maintain an even balance throughout the home.